bjt-user/java/gradle.md

-Gradle is build tool for java like Maven and Ant.
+Gradle is a build tool for java like Maven and Ant.

 According to wikipedia.org Gradle was released 2007 while Maven was release 2002 and Ant was released in 2000.